patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/http-404-error-pages.md

 1. **Heading:** Communicates what a 404 error is in plain language that users can understand.
 Avoid including “404” or “404 error” unless it’s clearly defined after: “404: That page no longer exists.”
 Write 404 headings without end punctuation (no period), unless punctuated page headings align with your brand or product.

-1. **Next steps:** Define how users can proceed, typically by inviting them to search the site, explore suggested content, or both.
-Always write next steps in full sentences and punctuate accordingly.
+1. **Next steps:** Defines how users can proceed, typically by inviting them to search the site, explore suggested content, or both.
+Always write the next steps in full sentences and punctuate accordingly.

 1. **Suggested content (optional):** Points users toward relevant pages such as onboarding information, reference guides, or FAQs.

-1. **Link to home page:** Provide a quick and easy way for users to navigate back to your site’s home page.
+1. **Link to home page:** Provides a quick and easy way for users to navigate back to your site’s home page.

 ## Best practices for 404 error content